SulaimanB1/Driving-School-Website/README.md

 # Driving School Application 🚗

 Hello, thank you for checking out this project.
-I'm currently still working on this project.
+It is currently being built.

 This is a driving school website built as a template for a driving school.
 Its features will include: